Afrikaans and Dutch — what is the connection? Are these two languages as similar as they’re rumoured to be?

-It’s a bit like the whole Afrikaans- Dutch debacle.
-I’m almost certain that the Dutch received some sort of exposure to the history of their former colony -possibly within their school curricula (Dutch readers please confirm)- because almost every time I mention that I am South African to a Dutch person (or one who has resided here for a while), I often see the look of surprise mingled with recognition as they then usually exclaim: “Oh, so then you speak Zuid-Afrikaans, right!?
-That’s basically Dutch.”, to which I smile, nod and respond with what is essence a white lie: “Yes!
-Sort of”
+I’m almost certain that the Dutch received some sort of exposure to the history of their former colony.
+Almost every time I mention that I am South African I often see the look of surprise mingled with recognition.
+They usually exclaim: “Oh, so then you speak Zuid-Afrikaans, right?
+That’s basically Dutch!” — to which I smile and nod.
+My response is, in essence, a lie: “Yes!
+Sort of.”

 But, no more white lies.
 No more!
 I’m writing this article to finally expose the truth: No. It’s not basically Dutch.
-In fact, much like two siblings dressed identically, Afrikaans and Dutch are similar but not twins.
+In fact, much like two siblings dressed identically, Afrikaans and Dutch are from the same family but not twins.

 “Afrikaans: a language of southern Africa, derived from the form of Dutch brought to the Cape by Protestant settlers in the 17th century.
 It is an official language of South Africa, spoken by around 6 million people as their first language.”

-As noted by Google, Afrikaans is “derived from Dutch”, so the saving grace is that the language is still very relevant to the Netherlands; Dutchies haven’t had it entirely wrong all this time.
-If you can speak Afrikaans, you will likely understand some Dutch a bit more easily, although it’s still a challenge, even for the native Afrikaans speakers out there.
+As noted by Google, Afrikaans is “derived from Dutch”, so the saving grace is that the language is still very relevant to the Netherlands.
+Dutchies haven’t got it entirely wrong this time.
+If you can speak Afrikaans, you will likely understand some Dutch.
+Although it’s still a challenge, even for the native Afrikaans speakers out there.

 What makes it more nuanced is that not all South Africans speak Afrikaans as their first language with native proficiency.
-Many do, but there is a high chance that the sunny South African you do meet has another first language (Eg: English, Xhosa, Zulu as some examples) and either speaks no Afrikaans at all, or Afrikaans to a high-school level proficiency (guilty!).
+Many do, but there is a high chance that the sunny South African you do meet has another first language (e.g. English, Xhosa, Zulu are some examples).
+Many South Africans only speak Afrikaans to a high-school level proficiency (guilty!), some not at all.

-likeable to Afrikaans words which means that it can be easy to grasp the gist of a sentence or what is being written about.
-The spoken Dutch word, however, can be mind boggling!
-Again, a few words here and there will be easily decipherable as these are almost the exact same in Afrikaans, but the majority of Dutch is as difficult for an Afrikaans-speaking South African to learn and understand as it is for any other expat.
+Spoken Dutch, however, can be mind boggling!
+Again, a few words here and there will be easily decipherable as these are almost the exact same spelling in Afrikaans.
+But the majority of Dutch is as difficult for an Afrikaans-speaker to learn and understand as it is for a German expat, for example.

-That said though, the basis of Afrikaans does mean South Africans will be able to pick up Dutch a bit easier — so there is that little advantage.
-Feel free to ask any South Africans you may know for further insight into the challenges and similarities between the languages- a popular favourite is also to do the Afrikaans-Dutch conversation exchange and see what is the same and what is different.
+That said though, the basis of Afrikaans does mean South Africans can pick up Dutch a bit easier — so there is that little advantage.
+Feel free to ask any South Africans you may know for further insight into the challenges and similarities between the languages.
+A favourite pastime is to do the Afrikaans-Dutch conversation table and see what is the same and what is different.
 Here’s a little taster of what I mean: